-In vain she tried to smother her conscience with the thought that she was contributing to arise and go to my husband and will say unto him, Husband, I have sinned against heaven and neglected my family in a terrible way.
+In vain she tried to smother her conscience with the thought that she was contributing to the war effort.
+So she said to herself, "I will arise and go to my husband and will say unto him, Husband, I have sinned against heaven and neglected my family in a terrible way.
 I am no more worthy to be called thy wife, nor the mother of thy children.
-Make me as thy hired housekeeper."
+Make me as thy hired house-keeper."